Azure/azurehpc/examples/manageddisk_lustre/readme.md

 # Lustre Cluster

 This is a full set up of Lustre using managed disks and with all Lustre features available.
+The config.json file may be modified to handle between 2 and 10 disks per Object SStorage Server (OSS).

 Resources: